section-engineering-education/engineering-education/content/articles/auto-typing-js/index.md

 2. `typingSpeed` - This is the speed of typing the text out
 3. `timeout` - the timeout period for waiting =before the `autoTyping()` function is fired.

-WE then have a variable `ourClass` for storing the target class.
+We then have a variable `ourClass` for storing the target class.
 The next line is where we set the display style of the class.

 Next, we look for `text-js`.
 This is a class found in our target class.
 It contains the text that will be typed out.
 Thereafter, we remove any trailing spaces.